Department : Counseling & Psychological Services

 Program Description

 Counseling & Psychological Services (CAPS) is a one-year, full time doctoral internship program (2000 hours).
 The program generally begins around August 1 and ends around July 31.
-Interns are expected to work 41-43 hours/week during the busiest times of the school year, which occasionally includes after-hours outreach programming.
-During the summer months the program tends to be much less demanding.
+Interns are expected to work 40 hours/week, which occasionally includes after-hours outreach programming.
+During the summer months, the program tends to be much less demanding.

 Our program emphasizes mentoring of personal and professional development to prepare successful generalist practitioners in college or university counseling centers or similar Health Service Psychology (HSP) environments (HSPEC, 2013, August 5).
 We emphasize the whole person in our approach to learning, and we encourage personal growth along the road to professional development.
 Staff is comprised of a multitude of theoretical orientations and multidisciplinary training backgrounds, and as such, interns will have flexible opportunities to learn various approaches to treatment.
 Additionally, CAPS works closely with departments across campus including the Primary Care Clinic, Office of Student Housing, and Dean of Students Office, allowing interns to gain experience in consultation and collaboration with partners outside of the field of psychology.
 We also partner with the local VA Internship in our Diversity Seminar to expand the group and provide more robust conversation & exploration.